-My tribulations didn’t end at the county line.
-I almost blew past the park sign but managed to turn down a dirt road that led to the entrance and seemed to run on forever.
-Two miles in, and my wife noticed the signs warning hunters to keep their weapons away from residences that we could not see from the road.
-Panic began to set in and a turn down a second dirt road didn’t ease the anxiety.
+I almost blew past the park sign, managing to make the turn down the dirt road that led to the entrance.
+The road seemed to run on forever.
+Two miles in, my wife noticed signs warning hunters to keep their weapons away from residences, homes we never saw from the road.
+Anxiously, we took another turn down another dirt road.

-The Fort Gadsden State Historic Site is roughly six miles southwest of Sumatra, a tiny unincorporated community that is a more than an hour’s drive from Tallahassee but about half that distance from Apalachicola and the Gulf Coast.
-Still, the site’s remote location shouldn’t deter enthusiasts from a visit, much less diminish the site’s significance.
+The Fort Gadsden State Historic Site at Prospect Bluff is roughly six miles southwest of Sumatra, a tiny unincorporated community more than an hour’s drive from Tallahassee.

-Following skirmishes between American and British forces in west Florida during the War of 1812, the British retreated to an outpost along the Apalachicola River at Prospect Bluff in 1814 and began fortifying it.
+Following skirmishes between American and British forces in northwestern Florida during the War of 1812, the British retreated to this outpost along the Apalachicola River at Prospect Bluff in 1814 and began fortifying it.

-In an effort to man the new fort with volunteers, the British offered to purchase slaves from the Creeks and Seminoles living in the territory.
+In an effort to man the new fort, the British purchased slaves from the Creeks and Seminoles living in the territory.
 The fort soon became a magnet for free Blacks, runaway slaves and Native Americans.

-The following year the British abandoned the fort, leaving a heavily armed garrison to its Black inhabitants.
-Word continued to spread, and more runaways joined the Black and Native Americans already living in and around the fort.
+The British abandoned the fort the following year, leaving a heavily armed garrison to its Black inhabitants.
+Word spread and more runaways joined the Black and Native Americans already living in and around the fort.

-However, that didn’t stop then Major General Andrew Jackson from directing Brigadier General Edmund Gaines from launching an illegal assault against the outpost.
+But that didn’t stop then Major General Andrew Jackson from directing Brigadier General Edmund Gaines to launch an illegal assault against the outpost.

 The actual Battle of the Negro Fort was brief but brutal.
 The Black inhabitants had not been trained in the use of the cannon and other heavy munitions and were unable to defend the fort against the invading American forces and their Creek Indian allies.